Flomik10002/CrystalTrustFrontend/README.md

-# CrystalTrust Backend
+# CrystalTrust Frontend

-CrystalTrust Backend is the **core API** powering the Crystal Bank virtual financial system.
+CrystalTrust Frontend is the **web dashboard** for the Crystal Bank virtual financial system.
-It handles account management, transactions, authentication, and integrations with external services like Telegram bots.
+It provides players with an intuitive and responsive interface to manage accounts, review transactions, and perform secure operations via the browser or Telegram WebApp.

 ## Features

-- **Account Management**
+- **Account Overview**
-  Create and manage user and business accounts linked to Minecraft nicknames.
+  View balances, linked Minecraft accounts, and recent transactions.

+- **Transfers & Payments**
+  Perform deposits, withdrawals, and transfers between accounts.

-- **Transactions**
+- **Transaction History**
-  Deposit, withdraw, and transfer funds between accounts with full validation and transaction history.
+  Filter and search past transactions by date, type, and amount.

-- **Security**
+- **Responsive Design**
-  JWT-based authentication, transaction status verification, and role-based permissions.
+  Built with Tailwind CSS to ensure smooth experience on desktop and mobile.

-- **Telegram Bot Integration**
+- **Telegram WebApp Support**
-  API endpoints used by the Crystal Bank Telegram bot for secure financial operations.

-- **Real-time Updates**
-  Server-Sent Events (SSE) for instant balance and transaction status updates.
+  Fully functional inside Telegram as a WebApp for quick access.

 ## Technology Stack

-- **Framework:** FastAPI (Python)
+- **Framework:** Angular
-- **Database:** PostgreSQL
-- **Messaging:** aiogram (Telegram Bot API)
+- **Styling:** Tailwind CSS
+- **Integration:** Telegram WebApp API
 - **Real-time:** Server-Sent Events (SSE)
-- **Authentication:** JWT

 ## Planned Features

+- Dark/light theme switcher
-- API rate-limiting and IP-based security rules
+- Transaction analytics and charts
+- Customizable account dashboard

 ---

 ### 📌 Project Goal
-To provide a secure, scalable, and extensible backend for the Crystal Bank project, ensuring realistic and reliable financial operations inside Minecraft.
+To deliver a user-friendly and secure interface for the Crystal Bank system, seamlessly connecting Minecraft gameplay with real-world inspired financial management tools.